abrdn Private Equity Opportunities Trust

-Thanks to the combination of superior manager selection (vis-a-vis the primary funds) and increasingly robust portfolio construction (enabled by the trust’s greater usage of secondary and co-investments), APEO’s portfolio demonstrates attractive earnings growth coupled with reasonable valuation multiples, as shown in Figure 15.
+Thanks to the combination of accretive manager selection (vis-a-vis the primary funds) and what appears to be increasingly robust portfolio construction (enabled by the trust’s greater usage of secondary and co-investments), APEO’s portfolio demonstrates attractive earnings growth coupled with reasonable valuation multiples, as shown in Figure 15.

 APEO’s valuations remain comparable to the more expensive end of the listed equity market.

-While public-private comparisons are difficult, due to much of the public equity valuations being hinged on their listed shares, we can at least compare APEO’s median valuation multiple of 14.5x of earnings before interest, taxations, depreciations and amortisation (EBITDA), of its top 50, to those of the MSCI Europe and MSCI Europe Small Cap indices – 7.3x and 6.0x times respectively.
+While public-private comparisons are difficult, due to much of the public equity valuations being hinged on their listed shares, we can at least compare APEO’s median valuation multiple of 14.5x of EBITDA, of its top 50, to those of the MSCI Europe and MSCI Europe Small Cap indices – 7.3x and 6.0x times respectively.

-It does appear, then, at a cursory glance, that while the valuations of APEO’s portfolio are elevated relative to listed equities, they are not unreasonable.
-Given the strong growth of the top 50 (23% of last twelve-month (LTM) revenue and 29% LTM EBITDA growth), this cohort can be seen as somewhat comparable to those of higher quality or high-growth listed equities, which can afford to command a higher premium.
+It does appear, then, at a cursory glance, that while the valuations of APEO’s portfolio are elevated relative to listed equities, these do not appear excessive.
+Given the strong growth of the top 50 (23% LTM revenue and 29% LTM EBITDA growth), this cohort could be viewed as being somewhat comparable to those of higher quality or high-growth listed equities, which can afford to command a higher premium.
 Where, for example, the MSCI Europe Growth Index trades on a valuation multiple of 14.1x EBITDA.
 We also note that APEO’s top 50 holdings represent only 41% of the portfolio, which means it is highly diversified by listed equity standards, with its closest comparable being highly diversified small cap equity strategies.

 APEO has demonstrated impressive NAV outperformance over both the medium and long term.

 APEO’s last fully revalued NAV is 768.4p per share as of valuations at 31 March 2023.
 Since that date, European equity markets have been largely flat – the MSCI Europe has returned -0.2%, the MSCI Europe small cap -0.9%, and the LPX Europe 3.0% (all in sterling terms).
-This suggests that everything being equal, APEO’s NAV should not have moved excessively.
+This suggests that, all else being equal, APEO’s NAV should not have moved excessively.

 APEO’s NAV total returns have also outperformed those of its wider peer group, over all sampled periods.
-APEO’s near-term outperformance reinforces the importance of diversification during periods of heightened volatility.
+APEO’s near-term outperformance gives weight to the importance of diversification during periods of heightened volatility.